LavirtheWhiolet/my-git-workflow/README.md

     Your branch is up-to-date with 'origin/desktop-ui'.
     OK

-At home we have got some nice idea.
+At home we have got some idea.
 Let's check it!

     $ git open cool-idea
     Switched to a new branch 'desktop-ui.d/cool-idea'